Introduction and summary

 Insurers are required under the Act to submit information on insurance premiums to SIRA at the end of each quarter.
 This information is used to determine the premium market share for each insurer and to report trends in premium levels over time.

-Table 2 shows NRMA continues to lose market share year-on-year, but still remains the dominant insurer in the market.
-Its premium market share at the end of this reporting quarter was 30.7 per cent, compared to 33.2 per cent the same period last year.
-GIO gained a significant 5.1 per cent market compared to the March 2016 quarter.
+Table 2 shows NRMA continues to lose market share year-on-year but still remains the insurer with the largest market share.
+Its premium market share at the end of the June 2017 reporting quarter was 30.8 per cent, compared to 32.5 per cent the same period last year.
+GIO gained a significant 2.8 per cent market share compared to the June 2016 quarter.

-Allianz and CIC Allianz gained a marginal 0.6 per cent and 0.3 per cent market share respectively compared to the March 2016 quarter.
-NRMA, QBE and AAMI lost 2.5%, 1.3% and 0.7% market share respectively compared to March 2016 quarter.
+Allianz and CIC Allianz gained marginal 0.8 per cent and 0.1 per cent market share respectively compared to the June 2016 quarter.
+NRMA, AAMI and QBE lost 1.7%, 1.1% and 0.8% market share respectively compared to June 2016 quarter.

 Graph 1: Premium market share (rolling 12-month) comparison